Joyce Ellis | Director

 Carol Prowse | Project Manager

 Carol Prowse was born and educated in the High Peak.
 She subsequently gained a degree in Economics from London University.

 Carol has extensive experience of running projects and major events and has worked with the Kinder Choirs for over 20 years.
 She has led on many development projects for the organisation, including the successful collaboration with local schools, for which she secured Arts Council funding, on-going organisational development programmes and the overseas tours.
 In addition she has led on securing funding to underpin the infra-structure of the choirs, as well as facilitating the purchase of capital equipment and project and development work.
 There have been many successful partnerships with national agencies such as ACE, Youth Music, the Alan and Babette Sainsbury Trust, the European Parliament and “Sing Up”, as well as local Trusts and sponsors.

 Carol worked in the City of London in banking, before returning to the High Peak, where she was employed by the local authority.
-She is Chairman of the High Peak Theatre Trust, one of the UK’s leading regional receiving theatres (Buxton Opera House).
-For 5 years Carol was a Non Executive Director of the High Peak Dales NHS Primary Care Trust.
+She was Chairman of the High Peak Theatre Trust (Buxton Opera House), one of the UK’s leading regional receiving theatres.
+For 5 years Carol was a Non -Executive Director of the High Peak Dales NHS Primary Care Trust.
 She was on the Board of Directors, as the Deputy Chairman and Senior Independent Director, of Stockport NHS Foundation Trust (Stepping Hill Hospital) for 9 years.
-Currently Carol is on the Governing Body of the Tameside & Glossop Clinical Commissioning Group where she Chairs the Primary Care Committee.
+Currently Carol is a Non-Executive Director of the Tameside & Glossop Clinical Commissioning Group where she chairs the Primary Care Committee.

 Carol is married and has a son.
 She lives in New Mills.| Email Carol